 Beyond formal performance management, we stay connected with our teams throughout the year with global town hall meetings, engagement and "pulse" surveys, culture assessments and employee round tables.
 The feedback generated through these tools helps to ensure we are providing a supportive, dynamic, and stimulating work environment for all of our employees.
-These efforts and more contributed to Take-Two being named one of The Wall Street Journal's Best Managed US Companies in 2018, 2019, and 2020, and included in Forbes' Best Mid-Size Employers list in 2019, 2021, and 2022.
-In addition, we were included on Fortune's Great Places to Work list in 2020, 2021, and 2022 and were recently honored by Gay Gaming Professionals in 2021 as a DEI&B leader in the interactive entertainment industry.
+These efforts and more contributed to Take-Two being named one of Forbes' Best Mid-Size Employers list in 2019, 2021, 2022, and 2024, and one of Newsweek's America's Greatest Workplaces for Diversity, Women, LGBTQ+, and Job Starters in 2024.
+In addition, we were included on Fortune's Great Places to Work list in 2020, 2021, and 2022 and were honored by Gay Gaming Professionals in 2021 as a DEI&B leader in the interactive entertainment industry.